chris-jeune/ICBM-SIM/README.md

 ### Contributions:
 Contributions and feedback are welcome!
 To contribute, fork the repository, make changes, and submit a pull request.
 There are numerous areas for enhancement, including graphics, visual effects, missile behavior, and physics.

-### Issues and Support:
-Encountering issues or have questions?
-Open an issue on GitHub for assistance.

-### Acknowledgements:
-This ICBM Simulator project was developed by me @chris-jeune and a classmate as part of a school project.
-Free assets were utilized in the development process.

-### Future Improvements:
-- **Enhanced Graphics:** Integrate high-quality 2D graphics and visual effects for improved realism.
-- **Advanced Realism:** Enhance physics and realism by incorporating features like wind, Earth rotation, launch sequences, boosters, and part detachment.
-- **Bug Fixes and Optimization:** Address existing issues, optimize performance, and improve user experience.
-- **Community Feedback:** Gather feedback to identify areas for improvement and prioritize updates.

 ### Enjoy the 2D Simulation!
 Thank you for exploring the ICBM Simulator repository.
 Enjoy the immersive experience of controlling and launching ICBMs in a 2D environment.
 If you find the simulator engaging, don't forget to leave a star ⭐️ on the repository.